-MCQs on Smallpox virus (Poxvirus)- Medical microbiology
+MCQs and answers on Smallpox virus (Poxvirus)- Medical microbiology

 MCQs on Smallpox virus (Poxvirus)